 Mediation involves a neutral, third party facilitating discussions between parties that are in conflict.
 The objective of mediation is to allow both sides to put forward their side in a way that is constructive and focused on resolving the disagreement.

-Benefits of workplace mediation
+Benefits of Workplace Mediation

 Where appropriate to use, workplace mediation can be an effective way of helping to repair and maintain professional relationships, by encouraging and empowering those involved to find solutions rather than allocating blame.
 This can be especially helpful where the employment relationship is continuing.
 Additionally, workplace mediation can help to open up the lines of communication between the parties to a dispute or disagreement, in this way providing a solid foundation for a more positive working relationship moving forward.

 There are various types of conflict for which workplace mediation may be used, although mediation is often best-suited to resolve disagreements due to workplace relationships, rather than legal disputes, such as pay or any issues relating to employee conduct and capability.
-There are no hard and fast rules, but you may want to use mediation to resolve:
+There are no hard and fast rules, but examples where mediation may be appropriate in the workplace could include communication problems at work, personality clashes at work, or professional relationship breakdowns at work.
+This could be between an employer and an employee, or a line manager or team leader and a direct report.
+It could also take place between two or more employees involved in a disagreement.

 Mediation is essentially a way to mend relationships when there is a disagreement at work.
 This means that it is not usually appropriate for legal or contractual issues such as benefit and pay disputes, nor any disputes around misconduct or poor performance that could potentially lead to an employee’s dismissal.